-The process of collecting and gathering the relevant data will deploy the use of various/assorted instruments: in-depth questionnaires and interviews with policymakers, diplomats, and officials who actively participated in peace and health-related discussions and/or their preparations; extensive archival research of protocols, public summaries of meetings, legally binding agreements, press releases, and other formal documents; academic and professional commentaries on the selected case studies and their theoretical analysis/framework; and a thorough analysis of media coverage of the case studies.
+The relevant data will be gathered using a number of research instruments: in-depth questionnaires and interviews with policymakers, diplomats, and officials who actively participated in peace and health-related discussions and/or their preparations; extensive archival research of protocols, public summaries of meetings, legally binding agreements, press releases, and other formal documents; academic and professional commentaries on the selected case studies and their theoretical analysis; and a thorough analysis of media coverage of the case studies.

-The research will also include observational and empirical elements to assure it carries a practical/applied aspect, tested/proved at the international arena –where the research seeks to effect a change.
-In this regard, I would like to design and perform a policy experiment at a suitable international organization or within the Israeli Foreign Service.
+The research will also include observational and empirical elements to ensure that it can produce practical, applicable results that have beeen tested at the international level, where the research seeks to effect a change.
+To this end, I plan to design and conduct a policy experiment at a suitable international organization, or within the Israeli Foreign Service.

-My language skills and my close familiarity with the field and its key players, will enable me to better identify the relevant interviewees and research objects, as well as gain direct access to them.
-Given the nature of the case studies, I believe that such understanding and access to close-knitted professional networks could serve as an invaluable asset to the research’s success.
-Furthermore, it could also significantly contribute to making necessary modifications and adjustments to the research’s policy implications.
+My language skills and close familiarity with the field and its key players will enable me to better identify the relevant interviewees and research subjects, as well as gain direct access to them.
+Given the nature of the case studies, my unique insights into and access to close-knit and usually insular, inpenetrable professional networks could prove invaluable to the research, appreciably increasing its likelihood of success in the field and its ability to make any necessary modifications and adjustments to the resulting policy implications.

-During my Master in Public Policy and my work at the Israeli government, I have preformed research projects which requiered me to use the above research motheds.
-Nonetheless, prior to the DPhil program I intened to advance my mastery of research methods by attending online academic classes, later to be further honed during the first 2 years of the DPhil program.
+During my studies for a Master in Public Policy and my work in the Israeli government, I conducted a number of research projects using the above research methods.
+Nonetheless, prior to the DPhil program, I intend to enhance my proficiency in research methods by attending online academic classes.
+These skills will be further honed during the first two years of the DPhil programme.

 Time Table (Tentative)